metabase/metabase/docs/developers-guide/e2e-tests.md

 ### Putting the wrong HTML template in the Uberjar
 `yarn build` and `yarn build-hot` each overwrite an HTML template to reference the correct Javascript files.
 If you run `yarn build` before building an Uberjar for Cypress tests, you won’t see changes to your Javascript reflected even if you then start `yarn build-hot`.

+### Running Cypress on M1 machines

+You might run into problems when running Cypress on M1 machine.
+This is caused by the `@bahmutov/cypress-esbuild-preprocessor` that is using `esbuild` as a dependency.
+The error might look [like this](https://github.com/evanw/esbuild/issues/1819#issuecomment-1018771557).
+[The solution](https://github.com/evanw/esbuild/issues/1819#issuecomment-1080720203) is to install NodeJS using one of the Node version managers like [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n).

 ## DB Snapshots